FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/locking-and-unlocking-wallet-manager.md

 <<< @/../../docs-snippets/src/guide/wallet-manager/locking-and-unlocking-wallet-manager.test.ts#locking-and-unlocking-wallet-manager-3{ts:line-numbers}

 Providing an incorrect password will result in an error.
-However, when unlocked successfully, `WalletManager` is ready for usage again.
+However, when unlocked successfully, `WalletManager` is ready for use again.

 ## Verifying the Lock State